1. Questions about Our Research Interests

 Do you fund working meetings?

 Rarely.
-When we support working meetings, they are usually commissioned and focus on building an infrastructure for research on our Current Research Interests or on our current Action Topic of improving the quality of after-school programs.
+When we support working meetings, they are usually commissioned and focus on building an infrastructure for research on our Current Research Interests or on our Action Topic of improving the connections between research and practice.

 2. Questions about How to Apply